coveo/source.coveo.com/_posts/2016-12-1-creating-previews-of-secured-content-in-sitecore.md

         }
         s_Logger.TraceExiting();
     }

-    private AccessRulesHierarchy CreateAnonymousAccessRule()
-    {
-        AccessRulesHierarchy accessRuleHierarchy = new AccessRulesHierarchy();
-        IEnumerable<IndexableReadAccessRule> accessRules = new[] {
-            new IndexableReadAccessRule() {
-                Account = new IndexableAccount("", SecurityConstants.EVERYONE_ROLE, IndexableAccountType.Role),
-                PermissionType = IndexablePermissionType.Access,
-                PropagationType = IndexablePropagationType.Entity,
-                SecurityPermission = IndexableSecurityPermission.AllowAccess
 }
-        };
-        accessRuleHierarchy.AddChildRules(accessRules);

-        return accessRuleHierarchy;
-    }
-}
 {% endhighlight %}

 ##Configurations

 The next step is patching the Coveo configuration files in your Sitecore repository.
-To do this, you may either patch the `Coveo.SearchProvider.Custom.Config` file or create your own .config *as long as it's loaded after 'coveo.SearchProvider.Custom.Config'*.
+To do this, you may either create a new .config file (as long as it's loaded after 'coveo.SearchProvider.Custom.Config') or patch the `coveo.SearchProvider.Custom.Config` directly.

 {% highlight xml %}
 <configuration xmlns:patch="http://www.sitecore.net/xmlconfig/">